nrademacher/react-starter/README.md

-## Webpack boilerplate
+## Webdev Starter

-Boilerplate for getting started quickly with a new web dev project
+This is a simple, light-weight boilerplate for getting started quickly with a web dev project.

+### Basics

+1. Run `yarn start` to start the development server (`localhost:8080`)
+2. Start coding
+3. When done, run `yarn build` to create a production build

 ### TODO

-- Include EmotionJS setup
-- Include ReactJS seup
-- Include NextJS setup
-- Include GatsbyJs setup
+[] - Complete README
+[] - More and better scripts